DidgeridooMH/didgeridoomh.github.io/_posts/2022-07-19-ret2win-ctf-writeup.md

 [1]    637 segmentation fault (core dumped)  ./vuln
 ```

 We crashed!
-You'll see the address we tried to while invalid is exactly what we wanted: a bunch of 'a's or 0x61 in hex
+You'll see the address we tried to return to while invalid is exactly what we wanted: a bunch of 'a's or 0x61 in hex.
-in the return address.
-Now we just have to carefully craft our input overwrite the `return_address` with `win`s starting address.
+Now we just have to carefully craft our input to overwrite the `return_address` with `win`s starting address.

 To get `win`s starting address we can use a linux utility called `objdump`.
 This program will take in a binary and
 spit out its assembly code along with any symbols it can find.
 Running `objdump -D ./vuln` will display a lot of assembly code including...